 At Pirbright, your child’s emotional wellbeing is just as important as their academic learning.
-We know that in order to move up The Pirbright Pyramid and reach their academic potential (and beyond!) they need to be able to regulate their emotions in order to access all of the challenges that school (and life!) can bring them.
+We know that in order to move up The Pirbright Pyramid and reach their academic potential (and beyond!) they need to be able to regulate their emotions in order to access all the challenges that school (and life!) can bring them.
 One of the ways we support this is through a framework called The Zones of Regulation.
+The Zones of Regulation is the first step in ours 3Rs which is where we help children to Regulate (Zones of Regulation), Relate (Emotion Coaching) and Reason (Restorative Approaches).

-The Zones of Regulation is a simple, child-friendly tool that helps children understand and manage their emotions.
-It breaks down feelings into four coloured “zones”:
+The Zones of Regulation are a simple, child-friendly tool that helps children understand and manage their emotions.
+They break down feelings into four coloured “zones”.

 A person who can self-regulate is able to